GarbageProduction/Aevo-trading-tool/README.md

 <h2>Settings</h2>

 To configure modules you need to go to the file config.py.
-Inside there will be information on each variable
+Inside there will be information on each variable.